solidjs/solid/README.md

 ## Status

 This project is still a work in progress.
 Although I've been working on it for the past 2 years it's been evolving considerably.
 I've decided to open source this at this point to share the concept.
-It took discovering the approaches used by [Surplus.js](https://github.com/adamhaile/surplus) to fill the missing pieces this library needed to prove out it's concept.
-And now I believe we can have performance and a simple clean API.
+I'm still constantly changing API as I approach a 0.1.0 release.